Italian Biscuit Cookies

 To make the cookies:

-- Beat the eggs until fluffy.
+- Preheat oven to 350 F. Beat the eggs until fluffy.
 Add the oil, vanilla or lemon extract, and sugar and mix until well-combined.
 Add all the dry ingredients and continue to mix.
 Dough should be sticky, but not so sticky that you can't shape it with your hands.
 If the dough is too sticky, add more flour.

 - Rub some vegetable oil on your hands.
 Roll pieces of dough into a finger-shape and then shape into a circle, ribbon, or whatever shape you desire and place onto the pan.